On academic writing and other muse-requiring activities

 Author: Avital Rom

-I am a PhD student in the department of Chinese Studies at the University of Cambridge, and an amateur Celtic harp player.
+I am an academic who recently graduated her PhD in ancient Chinese history from the University of Cambridge, an amateur Celtic harp player, and a new mother.
 In my blog I aim to explore creative processes and how to untangle them (a completely selfish venture, but if it leads me somewhere I would love to share!)

 What if I told you that you could order your muse on Amazon and have it show up at your doorstep, all you needed to do is be home to sign for the delivery?